pojozhang/sugar/README.md

 ### [中文文档](README.zh-cn.md)

 Sugar is a **DECLARATIVE** http client providing elegant APIs for Golang.
-V2 is a big update which brings some useful features.
+V2 is a big update which brings useful features.

 ## Features
 - Elegant APIs